ksu-is/Class-Coordinator/projectroadmap.md

  	- [X] Change “Data Entry Form” to “Course Entry Form”
  	- [X] Change “User Information” to “Course Entry”
  - [ ] Store PDF files/ file paths
+ - [ ] Use pdfplumber to extract text from the PDF
- - [ ] Get OpenAI code to analyze the PDFs
+ - [ ] Get OpenAI code to analyze the text
  	- [ ] Prompt AI to find the schedule of assignments and their due dates
   	- [ ] Save Responses (Via Google Sheets?)
    - [ ] Populate responses into a Calendar using Google Calendar API